openmc-dev/openmc/docs/source/usersguide/cross_sections.rst

-suitable ACE files or you need to further customize the data (for example, adding more temperatures), the :meth:`IncidentNeutron.from_njoy` and :meth:`ThermalScattering.from_njoy` methods can be used to create data instances by directly running NJOY.
+suitable ACE files or you need to further customize the data (for example, adding more temperatures), the :meth:`IncidentNeutron.from_njoy` and :meth:`ThermalScattering.from_njoy` methods can be used to create data instances by directly running NJOY_.
 Both methods require that you pass the name of ENDF file(s) that are passed on to NJOY.
 For example, to generate data for Zr-92::

   zr92 = openmc.data.IncidentNeutron.from_njoy('n-040_Zr_092.endf')